calchiwo/WodiSpace/README.md

 ## About APOD

 The **NASA Astronomy Picture of the Day** (APOD) is a daily publication by **NASA** since June 16, 1995.
-It was created by astronomers Robert Nemiroff and Jerry Bonnell at NASA's Goddard Space Flight Center to share daily, annotated images of space with accessible explanations
+It was created by astronomers **Robert Nemiroff** and **Jerry Bonnell** to share daily annotated images of space with accessible explanations

-Each day, NASA publish:
+Each day, NASA publishes:

 * one astronomical image or video
 * a detailed explanation written by a professional astronomer